Creating HER FUTURE.

 Child survivors of slavery and kids born into brothel communities are destined to grow up and repeat the cycle unless given an education to build a different kind of life.

-The Freedom School, aka Hasta Memorial School, was founded by survivor-activist and author (hyperlink to book on our site) Anjali Tamang.
-The school is currently under construction and will be opening in fall 2021 to provide education and prevent trafficking in Nuwakot, a region of Eastern Nepal with a severe child trafficking problem.
+The Freedom School, aka Hasta Memorial School, was founded by survivor-activist and author (Anjali Tamang.
+The school is opened in Fall 2021 to provide education and prevent trafficking in Nuwakot, a region of Eastern Nepal with a severe child trafficking problem.
 The project will employ many survivors and will provide counseling and vocational training to parents to provide alternatives to sending daughters to the brothels of India.
 When complete, this project will educate 350 children.

 We sponsor the education of 30+ girls at The Shristi Gyan/Apple of God’s Eyes School in Kathmandu.
 The school educates survivors of trafficking and high risk girls, many of whom come from indigenous, rural communities with a very high rate of child trafficking.
 The project also includes 5 homes where survivors and high risk girls can grow up in a safe, loving family environment.
 Many of our sponsored kids in Kathmandu are now in college or graduate school and we are proud to sponsor their education as far as they are able to go.